What is a Top-Level Calendar?

-A top-level calendar is a calendar that is composed of one or more sub-calendars.
-A sub-calendar is a calendar feed published as a sub-calendar to a top-level calendar.
-The key point is that to create a top-level/sub-calendar framework, the sub-calendars all have to be published as sub-calendars in the feed publication process in 25Live.
-A top-level calendar can either be created as an empty container or it may be its own feed of events.
-For example, an Athletics calendar is one of the best examples of a potential top-level/sub-calendar framework.
+Example: An Athletics calendar is one of the best examples of a potential top-level/sub-calendar framework.
 You could publish a feed of overarching Athletics division events that cross athletic teams as the top-level calendars.
-Then you would publish individual sub-calendars for each of your intercollegiate athletic teams.
+Then, you would publish individual sub-calendars for each of your intercollegiate athletic teams.
 Taken together, they represent the entirety of event scheduling for athletics and the relationship is represented by the top-level/sub-calendar framework.

-Combining the Concept of Top-Level Calendars with Mix-ins
+Tip: Combining the Top-Level Calendars with Mix-ins

 If you only wanted to publish the top-level calendar on your web page, you could use the Publish Settings in that calendar to mix-in all of the sub-calendars.
 Then, when you place the calendar view spud on your webpage, you get the top-level calendar and all of its sub-calendars in one calendar view spud.
 This works great in the example of our Athletics calendar where the top-level calendar would go on the main Athletics web page and then the sub-calendars might go on team specific pages as stand-alone calendars.